Memory of Water (2022 film): Plot

 In the future, the world will run out of fresh water.
 Noria (Saga Sarkola), a young woman from a small village who is preparing to become a tea master, finds out the secret of her family: they guard a secret spring in the middle of the tundra.
 While the military government that controls the Scandinavian Union from Asia tightens discipline, Noria is left alone with her secret when her father (Tommi Eronen) dies.
-Noria finds out an even more dangerous secret from her father's remains: in the "Lost Lands", thought to be polluted, may still have fresh water.
+Noria finds out an even more dangerous secret from her father's remains: the "Lost Lands", thought to be polluted, may still have fresh water.
 Noria's only support is her cynical friend Sanja (Mimosa Willamo), who, being poorer, suffers worse from the drought.
 While Noria's secrets drive her and Sanja apart, Noria gets closer to the optimistic businessman Taro (Lauri Tilkanen), who says that he has come to solve the village's water shortage, but, unbeknownst to Noria, he has completely different intentions.
 In the end, Noria must escape, save Sanja and find out if there is still hope for the unlivable world.